 Every childhood has a Radley house, a Boo around the corner opening our eyes to a world that doesn’t appear or work the way we thought it does or will.

 Old Rain spooked my little world.
 Some said he was a freakish child abandoned by a troupe of carnies, others said he was a lost baby Bigfoot come south.
-When he wasn’t brooding in a boarded-up house in Pittsboro, he haunted the woods and hollows feeding the creeks and streams that feed the Skuna River.
+When he wasn’t brooding in a boarded-up house in Pittsboro, he haunted the woods and hollows feeding the creeks and streams that make the Skuna River.

-Now I believe he was a faunus of the little river bottoms and low wooded hills that my Choctaw ancestors knew and loved.
-They would call him bopoli, one of the little people who threw sticks, cones, and stones to make a stir in the woods.
-My Welsh ancestors would call him Cernunnos, the Green Man, a living vestige of the vital, spirit of the old forests which were themselves a manifestation of divinity on earth.
+Now I believe he was a faunus of the little river bottoms and low wooded hills that my Chickasaw ancestors knew and loved.
+They would call him a poboli, one of the hidden people of the woods; my Welsh ancestors would call him a woodwose, both beings living vestiges of the vital, spirit of the old forests which were themselves a manifestation of divinity on earth.

 Now Old Rain in mind and memory is my companion in those places I cherish most: bright spring hills, close summer woods, and frosty winter fields.
 Hold close to your Boos, and make of them your own magic.